North Korea Bicycle Tour - Spring and National Day Editions

 AM: We’ll first drive south to Sariwon, home to the Folklore Street built by Kim Jong-Il as a model example of the traditions and customs of ancient Korea.
 We’ll get a view of the city from an overhanging pavilion before embarking on our longest cycle in our trip of 50km into the Mt.
 Jangsu scenic area which can only be described as breathtaking.

-PM: We’ll picnic in the serenity here before driving to the border city of Kaesong for our overnight stay at Chanamsan Hotel.
+PM: We’ll picnic in the serenity here before driving back to Pyongyang for our overnight stay at the Koryo Hotel.